veegres/ivory/README.md

 ## Guide

+### Data

+All Ivory data is located inside `/opt/data` package.
+Ivory has a docker volume, it means that you won't lose it if your container a going to be rebooted.
+But you need to consider mount this package to your local disk if you want to save the data between different containers `--mount type=bind,source=YOUR_LOCAL_PATH,target=/opt/data`, or you can mount volume of the old container to the new one by docker flag `--volumes-from`

 ### Authentication
 Ivory can work with or without authentication.
 It can be configured in the initial start.
 Right now Ivory supports only _Basic_ authentication with general username and password (maybe in the future support